-The -N option sets the number of dots that have to be in name for it to be considered absolute.
+The number of dots that have to be in name for it to be considered absolute.
 The default value is that defined using the ndots statement in /etc/resolv.conf, or 1 if no ndots statement is present.
 Names with fewer dots are interpreted as relative names and will be searched for in the domains listed in the search or domain directive in /etc/resolv.conf.